people playing multiplayer games

 What Exactly Are Multiplayer Games?

-At its core, a multiplayer game is any video game that allows multiple players to interact within the game world simultaneously.
-This can happen on a single device (local multiplayer) or, more commonly today, over a network like the internet (online multiplayer).
+At its core, a multiplayer game is any video game that allows two or more players to interact within the game world simultaneously.
+You can happen on a single device (local multiplayer) or, more commonly today, over a network like the internet (online multiplayer).
 The goal is typically to compete against each other, cooperate towards a common objective, or simply share a virtual space.
-My first real taste of this was back in the early 2000s with a local split-screen racing game; the thrill of beating my brother was immense!
+My first real taste of this was back in the early 2000s with a local split-screen racing game. the thrill of beating my brother was immense!

 Why Are Multiplayer Games So Popular?